Employment

 Personal Qualifications

-- Bachelor’s Degree in relevant subjects related to environmental studies, education, American history, art history, or museum studies.
+- Bachelor’s Degree in relevant subject related to environmental education, ecology, life sciences or earth systems.

 - Experience working with school-aged children in a formal or informal learning environment.

-- Cultural competence to work with communities of color and immigrant communities in south Brooklyn, including predominantly Asian American and Latinx communities in Sunset Park.
+- Cultural competence to work with communities of color and immigrant communities in south Brooklyn, including predominantly Asian American and Latine communities in Sunset Park.

-- At least two days/week of availability to be assigned work between 9am and 6pm
+- At least two days/week of availability between 9am and 2pm, Monday-Friday.

-- Ability to lead walking tours in hilly terrain in varying weather conditions.
+- Ability to lead walking tours in hilly terrain.

 - Solid computer skills including Microsoft Office Suite.